amraboelela/ertugrul/README.md

 - Then do:

 ```
-$ python clean.py ertugrul-1-01-en.vtt > ertugrul-1-01-en.txt
-$ vim ertugrul-1-01-en.txt
 $ ./buildAll
 ```

-- Title: Learn Turkish from Ertugrul 1 - 1
+- Title: Learn Turkish from Ertugrul, while you sleep, 1 - 1

 - Description:

 Learn Turkish language by listening to the conversation in Resurrection Ertugrul TV series, Season 1, Episode 1, in English then in Turkish.
+It can help you sleep faster :)